adolfolimonc/dualrender-sh/README.md

 5. Wait for processing (you'll see "Processing..." on the button)
 6. PDF will automatically download when ready!

-> Example responsive templates are available in the `examples/` directory if you need sample inputs for testing.

 ## File Structure

 ```text